abcxyz/guardian/cli.md

 These options sets the code review platform that Guardian should interact with.

 - **-platform="github"** - The code review platform for Guardian to integrate with.
 Allowed values are ["github", "local"].
-- **-reporter="github"** - The reporting strategy for Guardian status updates.
-Allowed values are ["github", "none"].

 ### GitHub Options